Courses Available Online, Virtually and Classroom

 • Emergency Drills.

-The IOSH Working Safely Course
+IOSH Working Safely Course

 This IOSH course can be completed online, in a single day or within 6-9 hours.
 The IOSH Working Safely is favoured by members of staff, regardless of their role.
-It is also equivalent to a Level 1 Award for Health and Safety in a Construction environment, making this qualification widely accessible.
+It is also equivalent to a Level 1 Award for Health and Safety in a Construction environment, making this course widely accessible.

 The assessment takes the form of ten multiple choice questions and three hazard spotting exercises, amounting to 30 minutes in total.

-The IOSH Managing Safely Course
+IOSH Managing Safely Course

 The IOSH Managing Safely course is designed for individuals with management or supervisory responsibilities.
 The course's aim is designed to help professionals tackle their Health and Safety responsibilities.

-The assessment includes a 45-minute multiple choice test, made-up of 25 questions.
+The assessment includes a 45-minute multiple choice test, made up of 25 questions.
 Learners must also complete, a workplace-based practical risk assessment.

-Completing the course, upskills managers with the required knowledge and confidence to implement positive changes to their working environment.
+Completing the course upskills managers with the required knowledge and confidence to implement positive changes to their working environment.

-In addition to IOSH Working Safely and Managing Safely, the institution delivers sector specific training – including the likes of IOSH Managing Safely in Aviation and IOSH Managing Safely in Construction.
+In addition to IOSH Working Safely and Managing Safely, the institution delivers sector-specific training – including the likes of IOSH Managing Safely in Aviation and IOSH Managing Safely in Construction.

-IOSH courses themselves are delivered by recognised providers, of which Astutis is one and we are proud train thousands of employees every year.
+IOSH courses themselves are delivered by recognised providers, of which Astutis is one and we are proud to train thousands of employees every year.

 For convenience, training can be delivered at a centre or in your own place of work.
 Those who prefer online learning are also catered for, with immediate access to course material merely a few clicks away.